World War I - Hokianga Reserve Lists

 F. Marks.
 They provide an index of soldiers and men who were enlisted into

-compulsory military service in the New Zealand Expeditionary Force (NZEF)
+compulsory military service in the

-Reserve during World War I. The first roll (1st Division) was compiled in
+during World War I. The first roll (1st Division) was compiled in

 September 1916 and the second roll (2nd Division) was compiled from August to